Our Gardening Year 2023

 January – Week 2

 At last a day with a bit of light, and a break from the rain.
-Empty full green waste into 2 tiers of worm city 1, making up with leaves from the reactor.
-As is often the case I then spotted creeping buttercups in the shrubbery, and then ivy creeping in from the rear slope trees,.so a great time to get them out after all this wet using an old kebab skewer I keep in a gap in the slate wall by the front door.
+Empty full green waste into 2 tiers of Worm City 1, making up with leaves from the reactor.
+As is often the case I then spotted creeping buttercups in the shrubbery, and then ivy creeping in from the rear slope trees, so a great time to get them out after all this wet using an old kebab skewer I keep in a gap in the slate wall by the front door.

 All the wet and activity from blackbirds meant a necessary rake up of leaves from the meadow copse paths, these being dumped on the compost, and then the tyre garden central path.
 Once again this job morphed into another when I hand-weeded both of the narrow border beds to the side of the central path, mainly for grass seedlings, but the odd Alchemilla and willowherb as well.
 Worth doing whilst all the bulb shoots are small.

-3 Goldoni earth scoops of scalpings for track pothole filling finished off our our afternoon.
+3 Goldoni earth scoops of scalpings for track pothole filling finished off our afternoon.
 2 days later, an unexpected dry hour allowed some mainly grass and ivy hand weeding through areas of the copse – always very easy to do at this time of the year, after all the rain.

 A whole day of snowdrop potting up, using our own mixed compost.
-About 180 pots done in a day.
-William spends a whole day of raking up leaves from the lower cae efail field into big bags, where Zelkova and oak leaves take forever to rot down.
+About 180 pots are done in a day.
+William spends a whole day raking up leaves from the lower cae efail field into big bags, where Zelkova and oak leaves take forever to rot down.
 Often I hoover them up with the lawnmower, but last autumn it was just too wet.
 A useful resource for compost/mulching in due course.

 Some short sessions of grass and ivy weeding in the copse, and along the cobbled path in front of the house with my skewer, and in a rare respite from the rain, another stint on hedge laying at the top of the upper hay meadow, where I notice the badger has returned with massive damage – the first time it’s ever done damage this late in the winter.
-Wee marking is needed asap.
+Wee marking is needed ASAP.
 Start to replace some massive divots, a tedious job!

 All the rain meant that less than a week after our pothole filling, we were back on it again!
 Sometimes winter rain damage and vehicle traffic can wreak havoc in just a few days.
 Leave it, and in another week it’ll take 3 times as much stone to fill the holes.

-Only 1 bee hive (the hay shed) has shown any activity, and this on a day of a little sunshine, a North westerly wind, and perceived temperatures of just 4 degrees C. At least we still have some honey bees alive!
+Only 1 bee hive (the hay shed) has shown any activity, and this is on a day of a little sunshine, a North westerly wind, and perceived temperatures of just 4 degrees C. At least we still have some honey bees alive!
 I never feed or treat the on-site bees.

 De-fuzz the silver birch, mid-croquet lawn border for the first time, as well as several trees in the meadow copse, and more hand weeding of the cobbles.